 Long-term disability (LTD) insurance is coverage that replaces a person’s income if they get hurt or sick and can’t work.
 Unlike short-term disability insurance, which usually starts replacing income as quickly as two weeks, long-term disability insurance typically kicks in after short-term disability benefits run out.
 Most long-term plans have a waiting period of 180 days, but some begin as early as 90 days into your documented injury or illness.

-More than 60% of employers offer long-term disability insurance (and they often share in the cost), so that’s usually the first place to check to see whether you have coverage.
+About 35% of civilian workers receive long-term disability insurance through their employers (and they often share the cost), so that’s usually the first place to check to see whether you have coverage.
 But, even if your employer doesn’t offer disability insurance, you can purchase it from a private provider.

 We researched nearly two dozen top insurers based on financial stability, consumer reviews, and the depth and breadth of their offerings to choose the best long-term disability insurance companies.